Thomcray/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

   4. A function that searches a string for any of a set of bytes
   5. A function that locates a substring
   6. A function that prints the chessboard
+  7. A function that prints the sum of the two diagnals of a square matrix of integers